derpycode/cgenie.muffin/genie-userconfigs/MS/crichtonetal.CP.2021/readme.txt

 ################################################################

 For:
-'Modelling ocean circulation and CO2 since the middle Miocene' Katherine A. Crichton, Andy Ridgwell, Dan Lunt, Paul N. Pearson
+'Data-constrained assessment of ocean circulation changes since the middle Miocene in an Earth system model' Katherine A. Crichton, Andy Ridgwell, Dan Lunt, Alex Farnsworth, Paul N. Pearson

 ################################################################
 19/10/15 -- README.txt file creation (A.R.)